Pre Conference Information

 INSAG Forum - Strengthening Nuclear Safety: The Way Forward

-The 2014 Forum of the International Nuclear Safety Group (INSAG) conducted a roundtable discussion on the margins of the on-going IAEA 58th General Conference.
+The 2014 Forum of the International Nuclear Safety Group (INSAG) conducted a roundtable discussion on the margins of the ongoing IAEA 58th General Conference.
 The Forum discussed the way forward for further strengthening global nuclear safety as well as provided insights from INSAG and other participants on further enhancing the concept of "defence in depth" and its application.
-The INSAG Chairman is Richard A. Meserve, who was the former Chairman of the United States Nuclear Regulatory Commission.
+The INSAG Chairman is Richard A. Meserve, who is the former Chairman of the United States Nuclear Regulatory Commission.
+More →

 OLA Treaty Event

-Joint IAEA-EC Activities on Radioactive Waste Management, Decommissioning and Remediation
+Joint IAEA-EC and EC Activities on Radioactive Waste Management, Decommissioning and Remediation

 The European Commission (EC) and Joint IAEA-EC Activities on Radioactive Waste Management, Decommissioning and Remediation meeting was held in the margins of the 58th IAEA General Conference.
-At this event, an overview of the activities of the EC in the field of radioactive waste management, decommissioning and remediation was provided and it also included detailed information on the successful collaborative projects between the IAEA and the EC.
+At this event, an overview of the activities of the EC in the field of radioactive waste management, decommissioning and remediation was provided, which also included detailed information on the successful collaborative projects between the IAEA and the EC.
+More →

 Conference Highlights: Tuesday, 23 September 2014

 Scientific Forum On Radioactive Waste: Meeting the Challenge Science and Technology for Safe and Sustainable Solutions